jeffpar/pcjs.v1/disks/pc/os2/misc/football/87058/README.md

 After typing "g" into the kernel debugger, the on-screen boot message is displayed.

 Under PCjs, the kernel crashes shortly thereafter.
 This issue is still under investigation.

-A directory listing of this disk is provided [below](#directory-of-os2-football-boot-disk-v76817).

-{% include machine.html id="deskpro386" %}

 ### Directory of OS/2 FOOTBALL Boot Disk (v7.68.17)